-I saw MakeMKV’s option to backup DVD to MKV and it keeps all the audio and subtitle tracks, but doesn’t compress anything as it is in MPEG2, the same as VOB.
-And the output is usually 6 GB while the physical DVDs is only about 7.5 GB.
-I want to compress DVD to MP4 H264 or even better codec H265 to save space, without losing quality, and I want more than one audio tracks!
+I saw MakeMKV’s option to backup DVD to MKV and it keeps all the audio and subtitle tracks but doesn’t compress anything as it is in MPEG2, the same as VOB.
+And the output is usually 6 GB while the physical DVDs are only about 7.5 GB.
+I want to compress DVD to MP4 H264 or even better codec H265 to save space, without losing quality, and I want more than one audio track!

 Also, I tried to convert the MKV file to later compress and encode using Handbrake.
 But converting ends within seconds and show an empty target directory.
 No output is produced!
 Even it works, ripping and converting doubles the time.
 Sometimes, Handbrake crashes while encoding.

 Image already added

 While it is free to rip DVD with MakeMKV, it costs $50 for Bluray ripping.
 Anyone likes MakeMKV can support it here:

 If you are looking for an all in one DVD ripping solution, AnyMP4 DVD Ripper is your top choice, especially for me who want to rip and backup DVD to MP4 MKV AVI with dual or even multi-audio tracks and you are also able to do so for iPhone iPad Apple TV and many other devices including your VR headsets.
 As previously tested, AnyMP4 DVD Ripper is fully compatible with macOS and it has been updated to 64 bit for macOS as well as Windows.

 There are some other reasons for my recommending AnyMP4 DVD Ripper.
 It is the default setting in AnyMP4 to keep all your audio tracks, making it easy for those who’d like to have their DVD copies in multi-audio but you are always free to pick up your favorite two or three you need.